 - It connects to the edge, living on the seaside either literally or figuratively, and has one foot in the water and the other on solid ground, presenting the juxtaposition of a physical border with open space and a wilderness of water that provides life yet is inconsumable.

 These criteria apply as much to the language used as the narrative form.
 Particular attention is paid to working class and transient voices in seaside gothic literature, as although the coastline in a sense equalises those who live along it, the very nature of surviving the border of two worlds is one of struggle and displacement.
 Notable examples of seaside gothic literature include The Old Man and the Sea by Ernest Hemingway, The Rime of the Ancient Mariner by Samuel Taylor Coleridge, and All the Devils are Here by David Seabrook.

 Seaside Gothic launched at the dawn of 2022, the year of Soylent Green.
 It was created to showcase fiction, poetry, and nonfiction of its namesake genre that holds literary merit.
+The magazine is print-first but also offers a digital subscription option.
+Each year published work is nominated for the Pushcart Prize.
 Seaside Gothic is edited by Seb Reilly.